irynaisay/CBT-and-RCT-for-VM-backup/README.md

 Backups of VMs are essential to protect data.
 Today, with heavy loads on servers, there are many nicee backup tools that allow mainstreaming myriads of sophisticated tasks.
 Today, I suggest we only check two tools.

-## Breaking Down: Changed Block Tracking (the CBT) and Resilient Change Tracking (the RCT)
+## Breaking Down: CBT and RCT

-**CBT** provides for incremental backups, which means tracking and backing up only blocks that changed rather than backing up all the blocks.
+**Changed Block Tracking (the CBT)** provides for incremental backups, which means tracking and backing up only blocks that changed rather than backing up all the blocks.

 *Pic.
 1*